Cannabis and PTSD: The Match That Brings Real Healing

 Researchers at the British Columbia Centre for Substance Use used national data from Statistics Canada to observe the effects of cannabis on depressive episodes and suicidal thoughts or intention.
 They compared the data of cannabis users with those who choose not to medicate with cannabis to find their conclusions.

 It might surprise you to find out that around 10 percent of the population of Canada suffers from Post Traumatic Stress Disorder.
 Symptoms include depression, suicidal thoughts, anxiety, angry or aggression, and insomnia.
 Patients aren’t just war vets, either.
 Though certainly veterans are common sufferers, so too are first responders and those who have endured civil unrest, like refugees.
 However, there are a wide range of circumstances that can influence PTSD.
 In recent years, severe abuse, accidents, natural disasters, terrorist attacks, deaths, and sexual assault and rape are understood to cause PTSD.

 As mentioned above, the study reviewed data from Statistics Canada.
 Its findings will have a positive impact on the progress of research into PTSD and cannabis.
 The lead author of the study, Dr M-J Milloy explaines, however, that the team still needs future research on a broader spectrum.
-Dr Milloy hopes to see randomized, controlled studies that can evaluated the efficacy, safety or health concerns, and best use of cannabis on PTSD.
+Dr Milloy hopes to see randomized, controlled studies that can evaluate the efficacy, safety or health concerns, and best use of cannabis on PTSD.

 And fortunately, it seems he’ll realize his goal sooner than later.
 The randomized, controlled trial that Dr Milloy called for will take place at the University of British Columbia.
 Clinical psychologist Zach Walsh is looking into the effects of cannabis on treating symptoms of PTSD.

 Sufferers of Post Traumatic Stress Disorder have been testifying for years in defense of cannabis.
 They find it to be a medical treatment that alleviates symptoms without the negative side effects of prescription drugs.
 This reduction is enough to help them undergo talk therapy.
 It also lets them partake in activities that help them move forward in their lives.

 If you think you suffer from Post Traumatic Stress Disorder, speak to your doctor about trying cannabis.